Powerful derecho leaves path of devastation across Midwest

 Omaha Public Power District reported more than 55,500 customers without power in Omaha and surrounding communities.

-The weather service’s Marsh said there’s a huge concern about power outages that will be widespread across several states and long lasting.
-Add high heat, people with medical conditions that require power and the pandemic, “it becomes dire pretty quickly.”
+Marsh said there’s concern about widespread power outages across several states.
+Add high heat, people with medical conditions that require power and the pandemic, and he said “it becomes dire pretty quickly.”

 Comments are not available on this story.